-This page links to several published articles — introductory and advanced, legal and scientific.
+This page links to several published articles — categorised as introductory and advanced, legal and scientific.
 You might prefer to listen – and indeed the multimedia experience really helps in appreciating the issues of forensic transcription.
 Check out some of the podcasts in In the Media (right sidebar).
-Or for a deeper dive, try one of the video presentations (top menu).
+Or try one of the video presentations (top menu).

 Burridge, K. 2017.
 The dark side of mondegreens: how a simple mishearing can lead to wrongful conviction.
 The Conversation

 We are all familiar with mondegreens.
 They’re what turns for all intents and purposes into for all intensive purposes or an all-staff email into an all-star female.
 Mondegreens can be hilarious.
 But they have a darker side too.

 By the brilliant, renowned and always entertaining Professor Kate Burridge.